openemr/openemr-devops/docker/openemr/6.1.0/README.md

 ## Support on Raspberry Pi

 Both 32 bit and 64 bit architectures are supported on Raspberry Pi.
-If you are using Raspberry Pi, then need to change the `mariadb:10.5` to `jsurf/rpi-mariadb` in the above docker-compose.yml example.
+If you are using Raspberry Pi, then you need to change the `mariadb:10.5` to `jsurf/rpi-mariadb` in the above docker-compose.yml example.

 ## Where to get help?